We help survivors of domestic violence, sexual assault, and any kind of violent crime.

 Our crisis hotline is open 24 hours a day, seven days a week: 719-486-3530 or email email@example.com.
 See our services.

-Mission: The Advocates of Lake County provides trauma-informed services and promotes a community where survivors of domestic and sexual violence may achieve personal autonomy.
+Mission: The Advocates of Lake County provides trauma-informed services and promotes a community where individuals experiencing violence or housing insecurity may achieve personal autonomy.

 The Advocates of Lake County is the only agency in Lake County, Colorado, that offers confidentiality and is solely dedicated to victims’ services.
 We are not affiliated with the court system, law enforcement, or any other government departments.